Frequently Asked Questions

 Please do not hesitate to reach out as I would be thrilled to answer your questions directly.

 Preferably, yes!
 I believe in building a relationship with my clients.
 It's one of the most important aspects of being able to document your story well.
 If I don't know you, how can I successfully capture your memories in a way that's meaningful to you specifically?
 I want you to feel 100% comfortable with me and know without a doubt that I'm the right photographer for you before you book.
+My policy includes meeting with clients in my home office in Cypress, Texas before you book.

 Providing the kind of services I do requires an immense amount of sacrifice and commitment.
 My income from my services provides my financial contribution to my family, my job, and a portion of our livelihood.
 For these reasons, I very rarely offer discounts for my services.